innodatalabs/redlite/docs/metrics.md

 metric = BleuMetric(...)
 ```

-For testing CJK prompts and answers consider using `BleuCJKMetric`.
+For benchmarking CJK languages consider using `BleuCJKMetric`.
 The only difference is
 in the tokenization --- CJK version will consider every character to be a separate token.

 ```python